Aussie Handwriting

 It’s not your fault — retail suppliers aren’t required to match school handwriting styles, and many popular imports use fonts that aren’t taught in Australia.

-Many mass-market products use a “bat and ball” or “stick and ball” alphabet (sometimes called “Bat & Ball”).
+Many mass-market products use a “bat and ball” or “stick and ball” alphabet.
 This style is not the handwriting taught in Australian schools, and it can cause confusion when children start formal learning.

-Over the years parents have told us, “But my child’s school writes like this!” — and that’s usually because they were shown different examples in stores.
+Parents often say, “But my child’s school writes like this!” — and that’s usually because they saw incorrect examples in stores.
 The root cause is a lack of clear information about official Australian handwriting styles.

 Writeboards guarantees 100% accuracy with handwriting materials designed specifically for Australian schools.
 Our worksheets and flashcards use the correct Australian fonts so your child learns the right way from the start.

-We back this with an ironclad 100% money-back guarantee.
+We back this with a 100% money-back guarantee.

 Take the First Step Today

-Can’t see your state above?
-Visit our main homepage or contact us and we’ll point you to the exact worksheets you need.
+Can’t see your state?
+Visit our homepage and we’ll point you to the exact worksheets you need.

 A Note from the Field

-To learn more about handwriting used in Australian schools, see our article: Aussie Kids Write Five Different Ways.
+Read more here: Aussie Kids Write Five Different Ways.

 Until next time — keep smiling and happy learning!